This link contains an affiliate link.

 Now for a photo journey through the party.

 This next photo is probably my favorite decoration of all of them, and ironically, it was probably the easiest too!
 I got some tissue paper party fan decorations and put eyes on them to create simple Sesame Street characters.
 I chose to stick with Elmo and Cookie Monster because they are the birthday girl’s favorites!
+You can get some of these here!

 I cut out a giant red Elmo with butcher paper and we played pin the nose on Elmo too.
 It was the perfect little game for toddlers.